mjsmith037/mjsmith037.github.io/_posts/2020-04-07-Resources_for_Tracking_the_COVID-19_Epidemic.md

 ### 3. [A countervailing perspective](https://movement-wildlife.shinyapps.io/APP-2/)

+**UPDATE (4 May 2020) : this site appears to no longer be functioning properly, so I have since stopped using it as a reference.**

 This is probably one you haven't heard about.
 It is a relatively simple phenomonological<sup><label for="phenom" class="margin-toggle sidenote-number"></label></sup><input type="checkbox" id="phenom"
 class="margin-toggle" /><span class="sidenote">a model that only cares about prediction, not